udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 - Add a job to build and copy the compiled back-end files to your new EC2 instance.
 Use Ansible to copy the files (compiled back-end files can be found in a folder called `./dist`).
 - Add a job to prepare the front-end code for distribution and deploy it.
   - Before building, add the back-end url that you saved earlier to the job's `API_URL` environment variables before running re-compiling the code.
 This will ensure the front-end is pointing to the correct back-end.
-  - Run `npm run build` one last time so that the back-end url gets "baked into" the front-end.
+  - Run `npm run build` one last time so that the back-end url gets "baked" into the front-end.
   - Copy the files to your new S3 Bucket using AWS CLI (compiled front-end files can be found in a folder called `./dist`).
 - Provide the public URL for your S3 Bucket (aka, your front-end). **[URL02]**